chenaciousD/website/content/projects/LearningExperiments/index.md

 ---

 ## My motivation behind these experiments
-After reading the [Alignment Problem](https://brianchristian.org/the-alignment-problem/) and taking a deep learning class from [fast.ai](https://course.fast.ai/).
-I was interested in learning how some of the deep learning methods worked in practice.
+I recently read the [Alignment Problem](https://brianchristian.org/the-alignment-problem/) and took a deep learning class from [fast.ai](https://course.fast.ai/).
+I was interested in learning how some of the deep learning methods worked in practice - in particular understanding how data is processed and incorporated into the model.

 ## Training my own Image Classifier